dpw0001/jspective/README.md

 locally opening the file index.html directly from the filesystem will be denied by your webbrowser (due to modern CORS security policies in browsers).

-Thus, you will need to deploy JSpective on a webserver - be it local or remote - to deliver the JSpective files for your webbrowser.
+Thus, you will need to deploy JSpective onto a webserver - be it local or remote - to deliver the JSpective files for your webbrowser.

 ### Deploy from download